ejp-rd-vp/resource-metadata-schema/template/BiobankOrPatientRegistry.md

 The title of an organisation that has been specified on the [Organisation](Organisation.md) sheet.
 > **Warning** This field is `required`

+## PersonalData
+This field is used to indicate whether this biobank or patient registry deals with personal data or not.
+If this biobank or patient registry deals with personal data, the value of this field should be "Yes", else "No".

+> **Warning** This field is `required`.

 ## Webpages
 This is a commas separated list of the URLs to webpages with more information regarding the organisation.
 Each URL has to start with http:// or https://.